Water Webinar Series

 Strategies, Tactics, and Implementation of the MAHC

 Colorado is working to update their state recreational aquatic regulations and have adopted the Model Aquatic Health Code (MAHC) as their framework.
-This presentation will focus on the journey and lessons learned as they implement the new regulations.Presenter Mitchell Brown is an Environmental Health Services Supervisor with Jefferson County Public Health, Lakewood, Colorado, where he manages the water quality program.
+This presentation focuses on the journey and lessons learned as they implement the new regulations.Presenter Mitchell Brown is an Environmental Health Services Supervisor with Jefferson County Public Health, Lakewood, Colorado, where he manages the water quality program.
 He holds a Bachelor of Science degree in Environmental Health from Colorado State University and a Master degree in Public Health from the University of Florida.
 He has experience working for various agencies and companies, such as Larimer County Department of Health and Environment, the URS Corporation, Clear Creek County Public and Environmental Health, and Jefferson County Public Health, Colorado.

 Cyanobacteria Harmful Algae: What you need to know

 Reports of freshwater, cyanobacteria harmful algal blooms increase during the summer months.
 Increasingly, human illnesses and animal illnesses and deaths are associated with exposure to these blooms.
-This seminar will describe our current understanding of the public health consequences associated with exposure to freshwater, cyanobacteria harmful algal blooms and will provide an overview of some emerging issues.Presenter Dr. Elizabeth Hilborn is a graduate of the University of North Carolina at Chapel Hill where she earned a BS in Biology, she earned her Doctorate in Veterinary Medicine at North Carolina State University.
+This seminar describes our current understanding of the public health consequences associated with exposure to freshwater, cyanobacteria harmful algal blooms and provides an overview of some emerging issues.Presenter Dr. Elizabeth Hilborn is a graduate of the University of North Carolina at Chapel Hill where she earned a BS in Biology, she earned her Doctorate in Veterinary Medicine at North Carolina State University.
 She completed her Master of Public Health at the University of North Carolina at Chapel Hill and served as a Fellow in the Centers for Disease Control and Prevention’s Epidemic Intelligence Service.
 She is Board Certified in the American College of Veterinary Preventive Medicine.
 For over 25 years, Dr. Hilborn has worked as an environmental health scientist and epidemiologist at the US Environmental Protection Agency’s Office of Research and Development where her research focuses on emerging infections and the health effects of environmental and waterborne contaminants such as harmful cyanobacteria.